 An Introduction to the CSRD

-To many, the CSRD will be a game changer in ESG reporting.
+To many, the Corporate Sustainability Reporting Directive will be a game changer in ESG reporting.
 But what is it, who will it affect, and when does it come into force?
-This introduction breaks it all down.
+This introductory guide breaks it all down.

 What is the CSRD?

 The Corporate Sustainability Reporting Directive (CSRD), sets out environmental, social and governance (ESG) reporting requirements for companies and aims to significantly expand the scope of the NFRD, both in terms of who needs to report and what needs to be reported.

 First proposed in April 2021, this new European Union (EU) legislation developed by the European Financial Reporting Advisory Group (EFRAG) will gradually be coming into play over the next few years.
 It expands upon, and will replace, the Non-Financial Reporting Directive (NFRD), which has been in force since 2018.

 What are the new CSRD requirements?

 The new CSRD requirements introduce mandatory corporate sustainability reporting standards and the integration of ESG information in management and annual reports.
 This means mandatory assurance audits and digital tagging of information by the financial reporting team.